plundell/graphql_demo/README.md

 ```

 ### Typed responses
 One major benifit of GraphQL are the customizable queries and predictable responses.
 To take full advantage of this in combination with TypeScript we're defining queries in standalone files, then using the NPM module [GraphQL CodeGen](https://the-guild.dev/graphql/codegen/plugins/typescript/typed-document-node) to generate _types_ which we can use in our code.
-The like above contains a video how-to guide, but in short the steps are:
+The link above contains a video how-to guide, but in short the steps are:
  1. `npm install ...`
- 2. Create config _codegen.ts_ which will
+ 2. Create config _codegen.ts_ which will:
   * Download the schema from uri defined in .env
   * Search for all `'./src/**/*.graphql'` files
   * Output a single `./countries.graphql-types.ts` file

+TODO: explain the script which creates methods on the exported graphql object

 ## Development